 NY Sexual Harassment Training Spanish

-Language access is part of compliance.
-New York requires employers to provide notice, policy, and training materials in both English and an employee’s primary language, if it is among the state’s translated languages, which includes Spanish.
-The State publishes Spanish model policies, complaint forms, a training script, and slides you can use or adapt.
-NYC’s online course is also offered in Spanish and satisfies State and City requirements when you share your internal reporting steps with employees.
+Language access is both a compliance requirement and a demonstration of respect.
+New York expects employers to provide notice, policy, and training materials in both English and an employee’s primary language, if that language is among the state’s translated languages, which includes Spanish.

 The Required Topics You Must Cover